MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/TW_FY_23/TW_LAB_Ex02_Sensitivity_Labels.md

     Install-Module -Name MSOnline
     ```

-1. Confirm the Nuget security dialog and the Untrusted repository security dialog with **Y** for Yes and press Enter.
+1. Confirm the Nuget security dialog and the Untrusted repository security dialog with **Y** for Yes and press **Enter**.
 This may take a while to complete processing.

 1. Enter the following cmdlet to connect to the MS Online service: